MsVron/voice-enabled-zoom-bot/README.md

 2. **Supported Device**: Use a device (computer, laptop, or mobile device) with a microphone and speaker to provide voice input and receive bot responses.

+3. **Node.js & npm**: Node.js and npm are required to run the server-side code.
+You can download them from [here](https://nodejs.org/).

+4. **React.js**: React.js is required to run the client-side application.
+You can learn more about it [here](https://reactjs.org/).

-3. **Zoom Bot Integration**: Install the Voice-Enabled Zoom Bot application, which integrates with Zoom to join meetings and facilitate voice interactions.
+5. **Zoom Bot Integration**: Install the Voice-Enabled Zoom Bot application, which integrates with Zoom to join meetings and facilitate voice interactions.

-4. **Microphone Access**: Grant the necessary microphone permissions to the bot application for capturing voice input during the Zoom meeting.
+6. **Microphone Access**: Grant the necessary microphone permissions to the bot application for capturing voice input during the Zoom meeting.

+## Installation and Setup

+To set up the project locally, follow these steps:

+1. Clone the repository to your local machine.

+2. Install the required npm packages for the server-side code by running `npm install` in the project's root directory.

+3. Navigate to the client directory (`cd client`) and install the required npm packages for the client-side code by running `npm install`.

+4. Create a `.env` file in the root directory and fill it with the necessary environment variables (see the `.env.example` file for reference).

+5. Create another `.env` file in the `client` directory for client-side environment variables.

+6. Start the server using `npm start` in the root directory.

+7. In another terminal window, navigate to the `client` directory and start the client-side application using `npm start`.

 ## Usage